 This aria has a somewhat care-worn feeling of inevitability.
 Its form is the simple da capo/ritornello, a combination of ternary and ritornello principles.
 Bach omits the oboes, probably for the same reasons of colour for which he excluded the soprano.
 The solemn mood is reinforced by the muted first violins and the pizzicato of the other strings.
 The melodic sequences repeat themselves continually in a downward direction (see bars 1-3 where the initial motive is repeated three times successively on a lower note of the scale.
 This process becomes a significant feature of the aria).

 The movement is in a major key signifying, perhaps, that Bach did not intend a sense of total dejection; sad, worn and weary, yes, but never tragic.
-In fact it is the only major mode movement in the whole cantata although all three notes which distinguish minor from major ( in this case b flat, a flat and e flat) are used to colour the melody (and consequently the harmony) within the first four bars.
+In fact it is the only major mode movement in the whole cantata although all three notes which distinguish minor from major ( in this case b flat, a flat and e flat) are used to colour the melody (and consequently the harmony), even within the first four bars.

 (Further discussion of Bach's use of minor-mode notes to colour major key movements may be found in chapter 16, dealing with C 8).

 Thus do the minor colourings, the melodic shapes, the instrumentation and the harmonic progressions all combine to cast shadows over any misconstrued suggestions of elation or exultation.

 The duet is a complete contrast of mood.
 The minor key returns, a playful, almost exultant dance with no feeling of dejection about it----Oh God of love, encompass my soul and assist me.
 The instrumental accompaniment to the two voices is laid out in the form of a trio sonata, two oboes and continuo with a persistent rhythmic message.
 The addition of the two voices enriches the contrapuntal texture at times to five melodic lines, although the dance-like characteristic is never threatened.

 Bach aficionados will note the similarity of the opening theme to that of the trio in Brandenburg 1/4, doubtless unintentional and a rare example of Bach almost repeating himself if only for a few bars.